Communication Science: Corporate Communication

 During the first semester, you will also take the course Research Methods Tailored to the Thesis course (6 ECTS), in which you’ll refresh, train and further develop your research skills before starting to write your Master’s thesis in the following semester.

 In the second semester you can personalise your Master’s by choosing two electives (6 ECTS each), allowing you to create a programme that suits your interest best.
-You can choose from all the electives available in the department of Communication Science ,for instance; Organisations on the Web, Corporate Social Responsibility (CSR) Communication; Organisational Behavior and Communication; Management of Change; The Economic Crisis and the Media; Public Relations, Media and Public; and Brands & Organisations in Social Media.
+You can choose from all the electives available in the department of Communication Science ,for instance; Organisations on the Web; Corporate Website, Social Media and Webcare, Corporate Social Responsibility (CSR) Communication; Organisational Behavior and Communication; Public Relations, Media and Public; and Brands & Organisations in Social Media, Sustainability Marketing and Communication.

 You will be guided and supervised in the creation, design, content, analysis and reporting of an academic empirical study.
 This commences in semester 1 when you will start brainstorming about your topic.
 You are free to choose a topic for your thesis, as long as it stays within the confines of your specialisation: Corporate Communication.
 Previous topics include: the difference in framing by media and organisations during a crisis; Corporate Social Responsibility across industries and economic regions; the shift in power between PR and journalism.

 You must obtain a total of 60 credits to be awarded the Master’s degree.
 Fulfilment of all the requirements takes one year of full-time study.